Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

 - the value of the rent payable over the term of the lease at present day prices (net present value)

-It depends on the length of the lease, but you’ll normally only have to pay SDLT on the rent if it’s fairly high.
+Tou’ll normally only have to pay SDLT on the rent if it’s fairly high.
+It depends on the length of the lease.
 For example, about £4,500 a year for a 99 year lease.

 Calculations for residential/non-residential leases

 There are different rules for working out the SDLT on new residential and non-residential leases.